runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # If false (default), the source branch won't be deleted on merge
   delete_source_branch_on_merge: true

-  # disable_repo_locking defines whether lock repository when planning.
+  # repo_locking defines whether lock repository when planning.
-  # If false (default), atlantis try to get a lock.
+  # If true (default), atlantis try to get a lock.
-  disable_repo_locking: true
+  repo_locking: true

   # pre_workflow_hooks defines arbitrary list of scripts to execute before workflow execution.
   pre_workflow_hooks: